 You can design your experience around the aspects of the law that most interest you.
 The program’s range of courses—from substantive areas of law, to legal and constitutional history, to skills like legal research and writing, to the philosophy and ethics of law—allows you to tailor your studies to your goals.

 If you’re interested in studying law from a broad, humanistic perspective:

-If you’re interested in eventually applying to law school or in pursuing a career that requires substantial legal knowledge and skills:
+If you’re interested in eventually applying to law school or in pursuing a law-related career:

 Classes are offered evenings; some courses are offered online and some are offered in the summer for continuing students.